On duoidal $\infty$-categories

 \section{Mixed fibrations}

 In this section we introduce mixed fibrations and study their properties.
+We remark that mixed fibrations are also studied in \cite{HHLN1,HHLN2} by name of curved orthofibration, and in \cite{Stefanich} by lax two-sided fibration.
 In \S\ref{subsection:Functor-infinity-categories} we study monoid objects of the $\infty$-category of a slice category $\overcat{T}$.
 We consider (op)lax monoidal functors between monoid objects of $\overcat{T}$.
 In \S\ref{subsection:mixed-fibration}, motivated by the results in \S\ref{subsection:Functor-infinity-categories}, we introduce mixed fibrations.
 Although mixed fibrations have an obvious duality by definition, we also give another asymmetric description of mixed fibrations.
-In \S\ref{subsection:marked-mixed-fibrations} we consider mixed fibrations over marked simplicial sets and call them marked mixed fibrations.
+We consider mixed fibrations over marked simplicial sets and call them marked mixed fibrations.
 By considering morphisms between marked mixed fibrations which preserve (co)Cartesian morphisms over marked edges, we introduce an $\infty$-category of marked mixed fibrations.